hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/creating_sawtooth_network.rst

 .. figure:: ../images/appdev-environment-two-nodes.*
    :width: 100%
    :align: center
-   :alt: Application development environment with two nodes
+   :alt: Ubuntu: Sawtooth network with two nodes

 Like the single-node environment, this environment uses serial transaction processing and static peering.
 However, it has the following differences: